GreenMavenCSA/greenmaven/README.md

 # FarmHacker

-## System Overview and Business Case
+## Vision and Business Case

-Farmhacker connects farmers to consumers via direct peer to peer exchange.
+Farmhacker helps the local food movement scale up by connecting farmers and consumers via direct peer to peer exchange.

 A farmer is traditionally connected to a customer either directly (on-farm sales, farmers markets, CSA), or via a food hub intermediary, or by restaurants and wholesalers.
 This traditional model comes with a number of problems for both parties, as well as for the future scalability of the local/beyond-organic food movement.